Unlike technology, the American educational system is ancient.

 1. “Achievement is the focus.”

 In traditional education, getting a better GPA or doing better than a classmate is the focus.
-It is very self-focused, and doesn’t lead to working effectively with others to solve a problem.
+It is somewhat self-focused, and doesn’t lead to working effectively with others to solve a problem.
 Innovation, on the other hand, is a team sport.
 If you don’t work well with others, forward progress will be slowed.

 2. “Specialization is celebrated and rewarded.”